Mitsubishi Corp buys stake in Brazil coffee farm

 Ipanema only grows arabica-type beans, which are smoother and more expensive than the other main kind, robusta.

-Ipanema's plantations sprawl over about 60 square kilometers (23 square miles).
-Mitsubishi said it will send staff to Brazil to oversee investments in the plantations.
+Ipanema's plantations sprawl over about 60 square kilometers (23 sq. miles) and Mistubishi Corp. said it will send staff to Brazil to oversee investments in the plantations.

 HOUSTON Australian bank Macquarie will acquire Cargill Inc's North America power and gas business for an undisclosed amount, the companies said on Friday.